- 1. 1. Your Actions Contributed to the Crash

 RELATED ARTICLE: Do You Have Any of These Delayed Symptoms After a Car Wreck?

-However, even medical records can sometimes be vague or inaccurate.
-This can especially be a problem if your doctors simply checked boxes on an electronic medical chart rather than writing detailed notes about your visit.
+However, even if you seek care right away, medical records can sometimes be vague or inaccurate.
+This can be a problem if your doctors simply checked boxes on an electronic medical chart rather than writing detailed notes about your visit.
 In these circumstances, the insurance company might argue that your symptoms had improved when they really didn’t or even accuse you of lying about the extent of your injuries or disabilities.

 RELATED ARTICLE: Even with Normal Brain Scans, You Can Sue Someone for your TBI